ga4gh/ga4gh-schemas/doc/source/api/api_design.rst

 Multiple server collation - Background
 --------------------------------------

-G2P servers planned to be implemented in three different contexts:
+G2P servers are planned to be implemented in three different contexts:

 -  As a wrapper around standalone local G2P "knowledge bases" (eg Monarch, CiVIC,etc).
 Important considerations are the API needs to function independently of other parts of the API and separately from any specific omics dataset.
-Often, these databases are not curated with complete Feature fields (referenceName,start,end,strand)
+Often, these databases are not curated with complete Feature fields (referenceName, start, end, strand)

 .. figure:: https://cloud.githubusercontent.com/assets/47808/14397288/6743ed28-fd91-11e5-9329-66012b722141.png
    :alt: image